Jaketh444/union_shop/README.md

 - Complete all checklist features (see `checklist.md`)
 - Dynamic product and collection pages
-- Shopping cart and checkout
+- Shopping cart persistence
 - User authentication
 - Search and filter features
+- Product reviews and ratings
+- Stock status and sale price display
 - More pages and features as per coursework checklist

 ---